Young Doctor Representative 2021 - 2023

 Dr Sankha Randenikumara (Sri Lanka)

 Sankha had a special interest in Family Medicine since his medical student days.
-He earned his postgraduate qualification in 2019 in Family Medicine.
-Sankha is the Honorary Assistant Treasurer of the College of General Practitioners of Sri Lanka, also serving as a GP trainer and a mentor.
+Accordingly, he earned his postgraduate qualification in 2019 in Family Medicine.
+Among various responsibilities he held, Sankha has served as the Honorary Assistant Treasurer of the College of General Practitioners of Sri Lanka (CGPSL) and the Secretary of the Mentoring Committee of CGPSL, in addition to serving as a GP trainer and a mentor.
 Sankha has been Honorary Secretary of the ‘Palliative and End-of-Life Care Task Force’ of the Sri Lanka Medical Association (SLMA) from its inception.
-He pioneered the formation of ‘The SLMA Young Members’ Forum’ in 2021 as a platform for young doctors in Sri Lanka.
-He has also served as Regional Vice President (Central Asia) of the Commonwealth Medical Association since 2020.
+He pioneered the formation of ‘The SLMA Young Members’ Forum’ in 2021 as a platform for young doctors in Sri Lankan medical fraternity.
+He has also served as Regional Vice President (Central Asia) of the Commonwealth Medical Association from 2020-2022.

 Sankha’s leisure activities are reading, acting, birding, and travelling to places of archaeological interest.